Trying to write Korean names in English seems simple—until you look closer

 Your first name doesn’t always appear first?
 Makes perfect sense!

 But you can understand the confusion.
-In the name Hong Gil-dong, “Hong” comes first, even though it’s actually the last name.
-I explained to students that English speakers use several terms that mean the same thing:
+With Hong Gil-dong, “Hong” comes first, even though it’s the family name.
+I explained to my students that English has several terms for “family name” and “given name”:

 But I’ve gotten off track.
-This post started out being about how to write your Korean name in English.
+This post started out being about how to write Korean names in English.
 I’m going to leave spelling alone.
 The rules for Romanization have changed several times.
 Combinations for certain Korean vowels work in some contexts.
 But when combined with others, they can be troublesome.

 Many non-standard spellings of family names better approximate Korean pronunciation than standard ones.
 My grandmother’s maiden name was Park.
 She was Scottish—not Korean.
 Bak, Pak, Bahk, and Pahk are all much closer to 박 than Park.
 Yi is much closer to 이 than Lee or Rhee.
 But there are too many rabbit holes to go down if I open up that can of worms.
 (Personal note—how many metaphors can I mix in one sentence?)